Are you frustrated about your ill-fitting dentures? Are you missing a full row of teeth?

 Dentures and partial dentures are used to replace missing teeth.
 Teeth serve an important role in the overall health of our bodies.
 Without them, we are more susceptible to infections, diseases, overall health issues, and oral cancer.
 People who are missing teeth often look older than they really are.

 Without your teeth in place to support the lips and cheeks, the lower part of your face droops and sags over time.
-Dr. Robert Cain and Dr. Pamela Cain provide experienced restorative dental care for the replacement of missing teeth and offer both traditional and implant-supported dentures to meet the needs of the individual patient.
+Dr. Robert Cain and provides experienced restorative dental care for the replacement of missing teeth and offer both traditional and implant-supported dentures to meet the needs of the individual patient.

 Our team approach to your tooth replacement needs combines the specialty of periodontics with advanced cosmetic training and experience for an exceptional result.
 Your new smile should feel good, look good and also fit comfortably to support your long term dental health.